Cheek (rapper)

 Jare Henrik Tiihonen (born 22 December 1981 Vantaa, Finland), better known by his stage name Cheek, is a Finnish former rapper and singer.
-During his career, he released nine studio albums.
+During his career, he released twelve studio albums, of which three have gone multi-platinum, two platinum and three gold.
+Four of the albums have reached number one on the Official Finnish Album Chart.

-In November 2017, he officially announced that he would end his career in August 2018.
+In November 2017, he announced that he would end his career in August 2018.